CloudM-Migrate/documentation/index.md

 ## How to Use This Repository

-First use the <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/EndPointGuides.html">Endpoint Configuration Guides</a> to configure your source and destination.
+First use the <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/EndPointGuides.html">Endpoint Configuration Guides</a> to configure your source and destination endpoints.
 When ready use the <a href="https://cloudm-migrate.github.io/documentation/Migration-Project-Guides/MigrationProjectGuides.html">Migration Project Guides</a> to begin planning and executing your migration.

 This repo can be used as a template for your own migration process.
 Requirements can differ so the guides will give you a standard migration approach with the ability to fold in functionality.
 Customize and complete to have your organizational plan and process for migrating.